 - Create Unique, Localized SEO Content.
-If your brand uses boilerplate content for each location’s sub-site, these pages will likely be excluded from search results.
+If your brand uses boilerplate content for each location’s site, these pages will likely be excluded from search results.
 Google expects every page on your website to have unique content.
 When it detects duplicate content, it removes these pages from search results.
-Effective local SEO for multi-location brands therefore requires the creation and implementation of unique, localized content for each location’s website.
+Effective local SEO for franchise brands, therefore, requires the creation and implementation of unique, localized content for each location’s website.

-- Centralize Your Pay-Per-Click Campaigns.
-One of the advantages of modern PPC is the ability to carefully segment your PPC campaigns.
-This has made it much easier, cheaper, and effective for multi-location brands to centralize their PPC efforts.
+- Centralize Your Pay-Per-Click (PPC) Campaigns.
+The ability to carefully segment your PPC campaigns is just one of the advantages of modern PPC.
+This has made it much easier, cheaper, and effective for franchise brands to centralize their PPC efforts.
 Centralized campaigns benefit from the cost-efficiencies of scale, the accuracy of larger data sets, and the cohesion of a unified message.
-Meanwhile, it’s now easy to customize ads based on users’ locations, or to create a market through which franchisees can increase or decrease ad spending in their market.
+Meanwhile, it’s now easy to customize ads based on users’ locations or to create a market through which franchisees can increase or decrease ad spending in their market.

 - Engage in Two-Tier Reputation Management.
-Reputation management for multi-location brands naturally occurs on two levels: the reputation of your brand, and the reputations of individual locations.
+Reputation management for franchise brands naturally occurs on two levels: the reputation of your brand and the reputation of individual locations.
 While some companies prefer to focus their corporate efforts purely on their brand-level reputation, it’s often smarter to assist individual locations with reputation management.
 This can be done by identifying locations with low review counts or middling ratings, then providing them with tools and resources to strengthen their review profiles.

 - Target Locally with Programmatic Ads.
 Programmatic ads — which show users ads based on certain types of user data — are an excellent tool for local marketing.
 Multi-location brands have an advantage in this field, since they can build and/or acquire large data sets for programmatic targeting.
 This data can then be used to run centralized campaigns that include localized targeting and customization.
 Alternatively, it can be provided to franchisees who wish to run independent programmatic campaigns.